 I am a Postdoctoral Fellow at the John Sloan Dickey Center for International Understanding, Dartmouth College.
 I received my Ph.D. from the Fletcher School, Tufts University.
 My research focuses on civil-military relations, intrastate conflict, democratic governance, and international security with a regional interest in Russia, Ukraine, and Israel.

 I rely on a quantitative and qualitative methodology.
 Being proficient in Russian, Ukrainian, Hebrew, and English allows me to collect data through fieldwork, archival research, and the analysis of original sources.
-My work was published by Comparative Political Studies, Texas National Security Review, Perspectives on Terrorism, War on the Rocks, and the World Peace Foundation.
+My work was published by Comparative Political Studies, Texas National Security Review, Perspectives on Terrorism, War on the Rocks, POLITICO, The Washington Post, and the World Peace Foundation.

 I was selected as a 2019 - 2020 US Institute of Peace - Minerva Peace Scholar Fellow and World Politics and Statecraft Fellow at Smith Richardson Foundation.
 My research is also supported by the World Peace Foundation and Bradley Foundation.

 Before coming to Fletcher, I studied Diplomacy, Conflict Resolution, and Counterterrorism at IDC Herzliya (Israel).
 I also worked as a professional educator in Kyiv, Ukraine, and Tel Aviv, Israel.

 In my free time, I enjoy birdwatching, hiking, and practicing yoga and Krav Maga.

 Dissertation and Book Project